Learning the Influence Graph of a Markov Process that Randomly Resets to the Past: Algorithm to Recover the Influence Graph

 \section{Algorithm to Recover the Influence Graph}

 In this section, we describe a greedy approach to recover the underlying directed graph $G$ using the observation sequence $\{(N_v(t), M_v(t)): v \in V\}_{t=0}^{T-1}$.
 This procedure is a variant of the RecGreedy algorithm proposed for learning graphical models with i.i.d.\ samples~\cite{7097023}.
-Our primary technical contribution lies in establishing a sample complexity guarantee in the context of Markovian dynamics that probabilistically forgets the recent samples.
-Specifically, we demonstrate that the algorithm can recover the true graph with high probability using data collected over $O(\log |V|)$ time steps.
+Our primary technical contribution lies in establishing a sample complexity guarantee for Markovian dynamics that probabilistically gets reset to the past.
+Specifically, we demonstrate that the algorithm can recover the true graph with high probability using data collected over $\mathcal{O}(d^2 + d\log |V|)$ time steps.